evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 ## Drivetrain

 Volkswagen ID.
 Buzz Pro LWB has a rear-wheel drive system supported by one motor on the rear axle.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+### Suspension